kikrishn/Blog/_posts/2021-09-08-banach-spaces.md

     $X \hookrightarrow X^**$, we can define the completion of $X$ to be the closure of $X$ under this embedding.

+[^11]:
+    The proof of this fact makes use of the fact that any vector space is the filtered colimit of its finite dimensional subspaces.
+We show how to extend by one basis element at a time in a way that preserves the norm, then we apply Zorn's Lemma to the partial order of these extensions.

+    It turns out this appeal to Zorn's Lemma is somewhat unavoidable.
+There are models of $\mathsf{ZFC}$ where Hahn-Banach fails in full generality, so we need _some_ amount of choice to prove it.
+However it's strictly weaker than full AC (see [here][12] for more discussion).

+    Thankfully, in many concrete situations, we _don't_ need choice!
+If $X$ is [separable][13], then we can extend one dimension at a time, making sure we eventually choose each element of our countable dense subset.
+    At the end of this (countable length!) process, we can extend to the whole space by continuity.

+[^12]:
+    Interestingly, we can ask about more general subspaces (which are necessarily not closed).
+It turns out the answer here is a firm "no".

+    Every infinite dimensional banach space has a proper nonmeagre subspace (which is necessarily not closed).
+It turns out such a subspace must be dense and cannot have [BP][15].

+    These subspaces arise as kernels of discontinuous functionals, so the next question is "does every discontinuous functional work?", and the answer here is "it's subtle".

+    Using [Martin's Axiom][16] one can show that every separable banach space has a discontinuous functional whose kernel is still meagre.
+    See [here][17] for more info.

+[^13]:
+    Actually we only need $X$ to be banach -- a priori $Y$ can be any normed vector space.

+    Interestingly, though.
+As soon as we know that $T[X] = Y$, we also know that $Y \cong X / \text{Ker}(T)$ is banach.

+[^14]:
+    The post about the baire category theorem is coming up!

 [1]: https://en.wikipedia.org/wiki/Universal_algebra
 [2]: https://terrytao.wordpress.com/2012/11/20/the-closed-graph-theorem-in-various-categories/